Cycling in Yukon

 The third night of my stay in Skagway was with a Warmshowers host, Robert who had cycled in India.
 His housemate Grant found a place for me too stay in Bellingham (networking helps!).
 I cooked veg curry for Robert and Grant.

-The poser on the road
+A poser on the road

 During the Klondike Gold Rush, an event when thousands of men and women on hearing the news of gold discovery, rushed to Alaska to dig their share of gold.
 Skagway was the port of entry on the poor man’s route and they had to trek a long distance, which included the famous Chilkoot Trail and White Pass.
 The rich man’s route ferried them quite close to the site.
 I found the history of this event quite interesting and it raised many philosophical questions in my mind.
 Along the way I met a small team comprised of 7 members.
 They were situated in Destruction Bay, digging in search of gold, luckily with permission from the government.
 I wondered why large mining companies haven’t taken notice of this, but I couldn’t get an answer for this.